• barnegat light photography

 REMOTE SHUTTER RELEASE:

-When painting with light and over a 30-second exposure, you must have a shutter release to use your bulb mode.
-When exposing your pictures in general, you can use the remote release or use your camera’s built-in two-second timer.
+When painting with light and using over a 30-second exposure, you need a shutter release to use bulb mode.
+When displaying your pictures, you can use the remote release or your camera’s built-in two-second timer.

 CAMERA SETTINGS FOR MILKY WAY